qdzlug/ironbank-pipeline/stages/s3/README.md

             json.dump(new_data, outfile, indent=4, sort_keys=True)
 ```

-if debug logging is active, log to file the data in the dictionary `new_data` created abobe. if there is an existing repo_map.json file downloaded form S3 in the `get_repo_map` function, update the data in the file with the contents of `new_data`, otherwise write `new_data` to repo_map.json
+if debug logging is active, log to file the data in the dictionary `new_data` created above. if there is an existing repo_map.json file downloaded form S3 in the `get_repo_map` function, update the data in the file with the contents of `new_data`, otherwise write `new_data` to repo_map.json

 #### Get Repo Map